Top Things to Do in Baton Rouge

 Louisiana State University’s reputation looms large over Baton Rouge — and we’re not just talking football, either.
 Take the LSU Rural Life Museum.
 This outdoor museum takes visitors on a time-traveling journey through the state’s history, with hundreds of artifacts, plantation quarters and a variety of architectural styles unique to the region.

 Baton Rouge’s Mid-City neighborhood is a prime destination for food lovers, with numerous restaurants that put the city on the culinary map.
-Standouts include Curbside, a burger joint that adds a gourmet twist on cooked beef patties; The Overpass Merchant, which has an awesome brunch menu that includes a killer Pork Benedict; and Kalurah Street Grill, an upscale Garden District restaurant located in a quirky and historic 1930s building that's literally under an overpass.
+Standouts include Curbside, a burger joint that adds a gourmet twist on cooked beef patties; The Overpass Merchant, which has an awesome brunch menu; Elsie’s Plate & Pie, which specializes in both sweet and savory pies and other southern fare; and Kalurah Street Grill, an upscale Garden District restaurant located in a quirky and historic 1930s building that's literally under an overpass.
+Check out the Capital Cravings Culinary Trail for all the delicious eats in the Capital City.

 Magnolia Mound ranks among Louisiana’s oldest intact plantation homes, dating all the way back to 1791.
 What began as a small-scale settler’s home blossomed into a 900-acre farming operation that lasted until Louisiana became a state in 1812.
 See locally made, Colonial-era furniture, decorative arts that came by ship through the Port of New Orleans, local textiles and some of the most authentic French Creole architecture in the region.